Set up your own distributed, redundant, and encrypted storage grid with Tahoe-LAFS

 Follow the below instructions for all VPSes.

-To install and run Tahoe-LAFS, you will need Python (with development files),setuptools, and the usual tools for compiling software.
-On Debian, this can beinstalled by running
+To install and run Tahoe-LAFS, you will need Python (with development files),

-After installing pip, we'll install the last dependency we need to installmanually (
+After installing pip, we'll install the last dependency we need to install

 pip install twisted), and then we can install Tahoe-LAFS itself: